Natural Fall Wreaths

 Popcorn Kernel Wreath

-Save some kernels from your popcorn noshing -- there's crafting to do!
+Save some kernels from your popcorn noshing—there's crafting to do!
 This festively simple wreath is coated in orange-and-white kernels and suspended from a canvas-and-muslin ruffle.
 This Thanksgiving wreath DIY couldn't be easier.
-It's a charming addition to fall mantel displays or living room vignettes ... and who'd guess there's a burlap-covered pool noodle underneath?
+It's a charming addition to fall mantel displays or living room vignettes...and who'd guess there's a burlap-covered pool noodle underneath?

 3 Tips for Your Fall Front Door

-A large wreath, varying heights of stacked gourds, and symmetry combine to create a spectacular front door.
+A large fall wreath, varying heights of stacked gourds, and symmetry combine to create a spectacular front door.
 Here's how to get the look this fall and have fun doing it.

 Paper Plate Rosette Wreath